AaronRobinsonMSFT/DNNE/readme.md

     - The x86_64 version of the .NET runtime is the default install.
     - In order to target x86, the x86 .NET runtime must be explicitly installed.
 * Windows 10 SDK - Installed with Visual Studio.
-* x86 and x86_64 compilation supported.
+* x86, x86_64, ARM64 compilation supported.
+    - The Visual Studio package containing the desired compiler architecture must have been installed.

 **macOS:**
 * [clang](https://clang.llvm.org/) compiler on the path.